 Where are you from?

-I am originally from Kowloon, Hong Kong and moved to Apple Valley, Minn. when I was 8 1/2 years old.
+I am originally from Kowloon, Hong Kong, and moved to Apple Valley, Minnesota, when I was 8 1/2 years old.
 I still consider myself from the Midwest.

 Describe the first time you made a personal connection with outer space.

 I remember learning English and hearing the expression, "Well, I am not a rocket scientist!" and I wondered, "What is a rocket scientist?"
 A lot of the time, they didn't know what to do with me in school, and they just asked me to go to the library to improve my reading skills.
 So I read what I could find about space.

 How did you end up working in the space program?

 I am an organic chemist who left research, who then worked as a category analyst for a food broker and Tropicana.
 I think the space program is the only place for people with funky backgrounds!
 There is definitely not a "one size fits all."

 Who inspired you?

 My grandma.
 She always believed in me and encouraged me in my education.